 St. Paul, MN 55105

-You can also pay your statement in person at the Student Accounts Office window on the St. Paul campus.
-Paying online can be much easier and convenient than paying by mail or in person and generally saves time.
+You can also pay your statement in person at the Student Accounts Office window on the St. Paul campus with cash, check, money order or cashier’s check.

 Standard Payment Option: Payment is due in full by the first day of class each semester for any amounts not covered by financial aid.
 A 1% finance fee is assessed on the last University business day of each month on any unpaid balance.

-Installment Payment Plan: The due dates for the installment plan vary by semester.
-For full details or to enroll in this option go online to KatePay/ Payment Plans tab.
-An email is sent to all registered students at the start of the semester with enrollment and payment plan information.
+Installment Payment Plan Options: The due dates for the installment plans vary by semester.
+For full details or to enroll in one of these options, go online to KatePay and select the Payment Plans tab.
+An email is sent to all registered students and their authorized users at the start of the semester with enrollment and payment plan information.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.